Vaneless ion wind generator: EWICON (Electrostatic Wind Energy Converter)

 The EWICON functions using the same principles as the previous implementation, but abandons the collector.
 Instead, the EWICON is insulated from the Earth, and releases charged particles into the air.
 The dispersal of negatively charged particles from an initially neutral system increases its potential energy.
 Once the charging system has a polarity, which is opposite to that of the particles, an attractive force is exerted.
 If there is little wind, the force may transport the particles back to the charging system, losing the net energy gained from their dispersal.

 The EWICON system performs at maximum efficiency when all particles leave the charging system and reach the Earth, which acts as the collector in lieu of a secondary system.

 A group of researchers from Delft University of Technology devised the system.
 One prototype of the device was installed on the university campus, and two more sit atop the Stadstimmerhuis 010 building located in Rotterdam.
 The prototypes were designed by Mecanoo, a local architecture firm in Delft.

 The Dutch Windwheel

 The Dutch Windwheel is a building design that is expected to incorporate EWICON technology.
-The plans were proposed by a partnership of three Rotterdam companies through the Dutch Windwheel Corp., who expect the building to be completed by 2022.
+The plans were proposed by a partnership of three Rotterdam companies through the Dutch Windwheel Corp., who expected the building to be completed by 2022, but has not begun construction.
 The structure is intended to display multiple environmentally-friendly technologies, including rainwater capture, wetland water filtration, and solar energy.
 The center of the circular building is reserved for wind power generation through the use of a large-scale ion wind generator based on the EWICON implementation.
 The efficiency and power generation of the system at such a scale is not known, but the Dutch Windwheel Corp. expects the building to generate more energy than it consumes.